 Failing to file or pay your tax return on time will lead to the IRS issuing significant penalties.
 The penalties can go up to 25% for failure to file and up to 25% for failure to pay, plus interest.
 So if your tax debt is several years old, sometimes the penalties and interest can be an additional 50% of the actual tax liability.

-Just because the IRS issued a penalty, doesn’t mean that it’s correct, and doesn’t mean that it can’t be removed.
-So you should definitely speak with a professional to analyze your account to see if you qualify.
+Just because the IRS issued a penalty doesn’t mean that it’s correct and doesn’t mean that it can’t be removed.
+So you should definitely speak with a professional to analyse your account to see if you qualify.

 Taxpayers who have failed to file or pay a penalty can ask the IRS to “abate” the penalties.
 Abatement is the process of eliminating penalties from a taxpayer’s account once they have been assessed.
 Because the IRS assesses these penalties electronically (via its computer systems) when a return is filed or a transaction is made on a balance due account, failure to file (FTF) and failure to pay (FTP) penalties typically need abatement.